Berkeley Moynihan, 1st Baron Moynihan: Medical career

 After two years at the Royal Naval School, Eltham, he returned to Leeds to study medicine at the Leeds School of Medicine.
-He graduated MB BS at the University of London in 1887 and joined Leeds General Infirmary as house surgeon.
+He graduated MB BS at the University of London in 1887 and joined Leeds General Infirmary as a house surgeon.
 He was then successively demonstrator of anatomy in the Medical School (1893–96), assistant surgeon to the infirmary (1896), surgeon from 1906 and consulting surgeon from 1927 until his death.

-In parallel with his appointment as surgeon, Moynihan was lecturer in surgery from 1896 to 1909, and from 1910 to 1927 Professor of Clinical Surgery (from 1925 Surgery) at the University of Leeds.
+In parallel with his appointment as a surgeon, Moynihan was a lecturer in surgery from 1896 to 1909, and from 1910 to 1927 Professor of Clinical Surgery (from 1925 Surgery) at the University of Leeds.

 By the end of the Great War Moynihan held the rank of major-general in the British Army and had been chairman of the Army Advisory Board from 1916 and chairman of the council of consultants 1916 to 1919.

 He delivered the Bradshaw Lecture in 1920 and the Hunterian oration in 1927.
 He served as President of the Royal College of Surgeons of England from 1926 to 1932.

 In 1935, a year before his death, Moynihan and Dr Killick Millard had founded the British Voluntary Euthanasia Society.

 Moynihan's surgery on Park Square, Leeds in the city centre still stands, now used as private offices.
 Their former use and connection to Moynihan is marked with a Leeds Civic Society blue plaque.